-This is a calculus-based course in Classical (Newtonian) Mechanics.
-The main problem of classical mechanics is to use its laws and principles to describe the motion (position and velocity) of a body (system) at any time given some set of initial conditions.
+This is a limited-calculus based course in Classical (Newtonian) Mechanics.
+The main objective of the course is for the student to understand the laws/theories and principles of Classical Mechanics (especially Newton's Laws of Motion) in order to be able to describe the motion of a system so that we can better understand the physical world around us.
 Classical Mechanics is often divided into two parts:

-- a) Kinematics the description of the motion of an object without regard to the cause. - b) Dynamics the description of the motion of an object with regard to the forces that cause the motion.
+- a) Kinematics The description of the motion of an object without regard to the forces causing the motion.
+We will describe the motion of an object (system) moving in 1-D and 2-D. - b) Dynamics The description of the motion of an object with regard to the forces that cause the motion.
+We will use Newton's Laws of Motion to help us describe the motion of an object (system) with regard to the forces acting on an object.

-Our main objective in Classical Mechanics will be to analyze the kinematics and dynamics of systems moving in:
+In our study of Classical Mechanics we will analyze the kinematics and dynamics of systems moving in: